 - Help with energy efficiency while securing the environment.

-- There is no view obstruction and can help safeguard against criminals or others looking into your home.
+- There is no view obstruction, and it can help safeguard against criminals or others looking into your home.

-Because of the adhesive backing of the films, there is an additional strengthening added to the windows.
+Because of the films’ adhesive backing, additional strengthening is added to the windows.
 This provides less risk of shattering.
 Adding safety for children, pets, and accident-prone adults.
 Plus, while lowering your energy bills, your window tinting will lower the money spent on replacing dangerous, shattered windows.

 Say Goodbye to High Bills!

-There is nothing worse than opening an electric bill and seeing a number you don’t expect.
-Sunny California doesn’t get its name for nothing and sometimes it can really beat up your wallet so-to-speak.
-With summer just about here (and winter headed back around soon enough) there’s no better time to invest in residential window tinting.
+Nothing is worse than opening an electric bill and seeing a number you don’t expect.
+Sunny California doesn’t get its name for anything, and sometimes it can beat up your wallet, so-to-speak.
+With summer just about here (and winter headed back soon enough), there’s no better time to invest in residential window tinting.
 If you want to start saving money on your energy bill today, contact us for a free quote!